annamelya2021/annamelya2021/README.md

 <br/>
 <div align="center">
  :woman_technologist: About Me :
-  <p> Full-stack developer with a track record in two commercial projects.
-Working successfully both in team and individually, I readily adapt to any project needs, including new tasks and technologies.
-Goal-oriented and attentive to details, I am passionate about continuous learning and personal development, aiming to enhance and broaden my skills in the field.
+  <p>Full-stack Developer with experience in four commercial projects.
+Successfully working both in teams and independently, I easily adapt to any project's needs, including new tasks and technologies.
+Goal-oriented and detail-focused, I'm passionate about continuous learning and personal development with the aim of improving and expanding my programming skills.
 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 </div>